cms-analysis/CombineHarvester/VH2017/README.md

     cd ..
     scram b

+Before checking out the shape files, move to the relevant subdirectory:

+`cd CombineHarvester/VH2017`

 The input shape files are stored in an external repository.
 On a machine with a kerberos token for CERN access (e.g. lxplus) the repository can be checked out as:

 `git clone https://:@gitlab.cern.ch:8443/cms-vhbb/VH2017.git shapes`